ergebnis/php-package-template/.github/CONTRIBUTING.md

 to install `yamllint`.

-We are using [`friendsofphp/php-cs-fixer`](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to enforce coding standards in PHP files.
+We use [`friendsofphp/php-cs-fixer`](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to enforce coding standards in PHP files.

 Run